 Glide down the mountain like an expert skier without being able to ski.
 The Sno Limo is a smart British Columbia invention that allows non-skiers to experience the thrill of skiing.

 Although tubing doesn’t quite provide the thrills of a Sno Limo, it’s a fun activity for all the family.
 It doesn’t matter what age you are, try it once and you’ll want to do it again and again like Instagrammer Lauren Bath did at Mount Norquay in Alberta.

 The Ice Hotel (or Hôtel de Glace) near Quebec City is an icon in Eastern Canada, with soaring ceilings, snow vaults and ice sculptures.
 It has 44 rooms with beds of solid ice.

-There’s a mattress on top of the ice and plenty of blankets but most people sleep keep warm by tucking into an arctic sleeping bag.
+There’s a mattress on top of the ice and plenty of blankets but most people sleep to keep warm by tucking into an arctic sleeping bag.

 13- Ice canoeing

-Ice canoeing on the St Lawrence River in Quebec is pretty unique experience.
+Ice canoeing on the St Lawrence River in Quebec is a pretty unique experience.
 It’s a huge river where solid ice slabs float with the currents.

 The river currents reverse direction during the day, adding to the magical experience of ice canoe.

 You will have the impression of being on a giant treadmill while striding in front of a city boasting 400 years’ of history

 A bird’s-eye view of Canada’s mountains, rivers and valleys from the sky is stunning at any time of the year.
 The landscape has a particularly powerful allure in winter when the vast blanket of snow and ice spreads as far as your eye can see.